mongodb/docs/source/commands.rst

    The ``repairDatabase`` command checks and repairs errors and inconsistencies with the data storage.
-The command is analogous to a ``fsck`` command for a file system.
+The command is analogous to a ``fsck`` command for file systems.
 If your ``mongod`` instance is not running with journaling and you experience an unexpected system restart or crash, you should run the ``repairDatabase`` command to ensure that there are no errors in the data storage.
 Additionally, the ``repairDatabase`` command will compact the database similar to the functioning of :command:`compact`.
 Issue the command with the following syntax.

         { repairDatabase: 1 }